-The Ad Hoc Editor is the interactive designer where you create and edit an Ad Hoc view, which is where you define the data used in your reports.
-Here, you can explore and analyze data from your Topic, Domain, or OLAP data source.
+The Ad Hoc Editor is the interactive designer for creating and editing an Ad Hoc view, where you can explore and analyze data from your Topic, Domain, or OLAP data source.
+Ad Hoc views can also be used to create content for reports.